mrmitew/mrmitew.github.io/_content/_articles/Package-visibility-on-Android-11+.md

 - android
 ---

 Android 11 is an old news, yep (unless you have lived under a rock for a while).
-However, from July 12th 2022, Google is going to enforce a [policy](https://support.google.com/googleplay/android-developer/answer/10158779) that affects all apps targetting Android 11+ (API 30+), which.. makes this article still kind-of relevant.
+However, from July 12th 2022, Google is going to enforce a [policy](https://support.google.com/googleplay/android-developer/answer/10158779) that affects apps targetting Android 11+ (API 30+), which.. makes this article still kind-of relevant.

 So what's going on you wonder?
 Let me explain some things that changed in Android 11 first.